334-566-2023 (Main Office)

 5. The applicant must have three letters of recommendation and a copy of their FAFSA Student Aid Report.

-6. The applicant must have a GPA of 2.75 or higher.
+6. The applicant must have a GPA of 2.75 or higher and submit a transcript.

 National Wild Turkey Federation Dr. Kennamer Scholarship